-Scope of Land Acquisition and Resettlement.
-All land required for subproject components in Bhagalpur has been identified.
+Scope of Land Acquisition and Resettlement- All land required for subproject components in Bhagalpur has been identified.
 No private land acquisition is required.
-Efforts have been made to avoid or minimize resettlement impact through careful design of the major portion of pipe alignments for water supply distribution and rising mains through available government land and existing public road right of way (RoW), avoidance of land acquisition and selection of sites and alignment alternatives with none/less resettlement impact.
-The RP for BWSP I identifies both permanent and temporary impacts and their mitigation measures.
-Identified impacts include loss of (i) private residential structure (facing 100% loss) and (ii) cattle shade.
-The kutcha house and the cattle shade has to be removed permanently to facilitate construction of OHRS at Housing Board Colony Barari site.
-Space for 8 proposed customer service centres is proposed to be identified on commencement of DMA work, on government land, within government buildings or in rented space.
+Efforts have been made to avoid or minimize resettlement impact through careful design of the major portion of pipe alignments for water supply distribution and rising mains through available government land and existing public road right of way (RoW), selection of alignment alternatives with none/less resettlement impact.
+The RP was updated in December 2015 incorporating the findings of the DMS.
+The RP had identified two permanent IR impacts (relocation impact-one house, and one-cattle shed) at Housing Board Barari OHSR site.
+The two affected families were compensated in 2016 as per the RP prior to the start of civil works.
+One person from the affected household (AH) was supposed to undergo skill up-gradation training.
+The AH had informed in writing that he was not willing to undergo any training1.